Pennsylvania Supreme Court

-A working group of the Disciplinary Board of the Supreme Court helped create the rules, the court said.
+A working group of the Disciplinary Board of the Supreme Court, about which you can learn more, helped create the rules, the court said.

 Rules exist for the suspension or disbarment of attorneys who misappropriate client funds.
 But many clients do not fully recover their losses, the court noted.
 Victims can file claims through the Pennsylvania Lawyers Fund for Client Security for reimbursable losses from dishonest attorneys.
 Payouts are capped at $100,000.